How can you make your development plan relevant to organizational needs?

 Next, beyond your calendar of events and activities, what are your fundraising objectives?
 Take a close look at your organization’s budget.
 How is it funded?
 Which areas can your department’s efforts directly support by providing giving opportunities tied to strategic initiatives, programming or capital needs?
 How can you best package these up and develop a list of prospects who may have an interest in supporting them?
-Are there aspirational plans in the works with budget projections into the future?
-Can you and your team strategize now to build interest and enthusiasm for support over time?
+Are there aspirational plans in the works with budget projections in the future?
+Can you and your team strategize how to build interest and enthusiasm for support over time?

 Fund development planning that is paid attention to by the board of directors and nonprofit executives is tied directly to organizational needs.
 It must ebb and flow and be nimble enough to move with the direction the organization is taking.
 The ongoing activities to acquire new donors and renew supporters at lower levels continue but should not supersede the focus on direct giving.
 These activities can be used to weave in the organization’s messaging about where it’s headed and how helping at any level will get your nonprofit where it needs to go.